galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 This tutorial aims to teach how to use the interactive tool MetaShRIMPS, available on Galaxy Ecology, to produce Data Papers drafts and FAIR quality assessment reports from metadata using EML standard.
-This tutorial purpose is also to explain the purpose of this tool which is to improve the overall FAIR quality of metadata.
+This tutorial purpose is also to explain why is it needed to improve the overall FAIR quality of metadata and how this tool respond to this necessity.
-MetaShRIMPS is a tool developped by the PNDB (French Biodiversity Data Hub), a research structure initiated by the French Natural History Museum (MNHN).

-> <comment-title>Why do we need FAIR Data and Metadata?</comment-title>
+> <comment-title>What does FAIR mean?</comment-title>
 > [FAIR](https://www.go-fair.org/fair-principles/) stand for **Findable, Accessible, Interoperable, Reusable**.
 >
 >